SirTenzin/autumn-mcp-server/README.md

 ## Usage

 1. `git clone` this repo
+2. Run `bun install` in the folder to install dependencies
-2. Copy the absolute path to "index.ts"
+3. Copy the absolute path to "index.ts"
-3. Add the following to your claude_desktop_config.json or equivalent to your AI app:
+4. Add the following to your claude_desktop_config.json or equivalent to your AI app:

 ```json
 {